 One of our tourism clients has a multilingual website with Japanese as the most important language.
-When we took over the internet marketing from a Japanese company, we assumed that the language used on the website would be fine.
-We were very wrong on that.
+When we took over the digital marketing from a Japanese company, we assumed that the language used on the website would be fine.
+We were very wrong about that.

 The Japanese are a formal culture and not impressed with websites that are not written properly.
-After fixing the language, we checked out the website on the iPhone.
-Japanese use the iPhone almost exclusively.
+After fixing the language, we checked out the website on an iPhone.
+Japanese use iPhones almost exclusively.
 Our client had more mobile traffic than desktop traffic, so this was an important segment.

 Unfortunately, you had to scroll for an hour (I am exaggerating a little) to find the reservation button.
 We fixed that too.